dice-cyfronet/atmosphere/doc/api/README.md

 # AIR API

 All API requests require authentication (if not stated different).
-You need to pass a `private_token` parameter by url or header.
+You need to pass a `private_token` or `mi_ticket` parameter by url or header.

-If no, or an invalid, `private_token` is provided then an error message will be returned with status code 401:
+If no, or an invalid, `private_token` or `mi_ticket` is provided then an error message will be returned with status code 401:

 ```json
 {